priprii/FFXIVPlugins/README.md

 ### PyonCam

 A version of [Cammy](https://github.com/UnknownX7/Cammy) with additional features:
-- IPC implementation for integration with TargetPyon
+- IPC implementation for 'Camera Orbit' integration with TargetPyon
-- Bug Fix: Freecam movement interrupting doze
+- Fixed Bug: FreeCam movement interrupting doze
-- Soon will refactor profiles which will fix some other bugs
+- Fixed Bug: Camera properties reverting to default at login or during gameplay.
+- More user-friendly UI

 ### TamaPyon (In Development)